wistia/wistia-open-docs/_posts/embedding.md

 ### Centering oEmbed Codes in Wordpress

-For using Wordpress and oEmbed codes, first add an outer div with the style `text-align: center;`.
+When using Wordpress and oEmbed codes, first add an outer div with the style `text-align: center;`.
 Then, add a second div with the style `display: inline-block;`, as seen here: